-Raised garden beds give plants the opportunity to send their roots down deeper, spread wider and take up more nutrients.
-The plants thank us by producing better harvests in smaller spaces.
+Raised garden beds give plants the opportunity to send their roots down deeper, spread wider, and take up more nutrients.
+The plants thank us for producing better harvests in smaller spaces.

 I chose to use Douglas fir even though it’s a softer, less durable wood because going with cedar would have doubled the cost of the project making it unfeasible.
 I will swap out rotten boards down the road as needed but at least I can get half of the beds in this year by going with a more economical material.

 I used untreated 4x4s for the posts and untreated 2x6s for the rails.
 It’s important to me to stay away from pressure-treated lumber because I’m growing food in these beds and I want to be as organic as possible.

 I set the bed in place and put weed barrier on the floor of it.
 Then I used gravel to fill in the gap between the ground and the bottom of the bed.
 I figured this would help with drainage too.